abhi-9025/Cinflex/README.md

-    **A full stack project**
+    A full stack project
-    1.frontend using ReactJS
+    1. frontend using ReactJS
-    2.backend using NodeJS
+    2. backend using NodeJS